Efficient Modelling of Lyman-{\alpha} opacity fluctuations during late reionization epoch: Formalism

-In this subsection, we briefly describe semi numerical model setup for computing the different ingredient fields i.e. density, temperature, ultraviolet background (UVB) / photoionization, for estimating the effective optical depths which can be further compared against the observational data.
+In this subsection, we briefly describe semi-numerical model setup for computing the different ingredient fields, i.e., density, temperature, ultraviolet background (UVB) / photoionization, for estimating the effective optical depths, which can be further compared against the observational data.